 Bloodstock & Communications

 Libby has grown up with horses and started here in January 2019 after she graduated from the Royal Agricultural University in 2018 with a degree in International Agriculture and Equine Business Management.
 She has previously worked for several industry professionals including SackvilleDonald bloodstock agents and has spent several years shadowing different trainers and agents over the years at sales.
 She has also worked for Goffs UK, Tweenhills Stud and spent a season out in New Zealand as an eventing groom.
-Aside from living and working in Lambourn, she also has a bloodstock business back at home in Herefordshire where she pinhooks both flat and national hunt foals.
+Aside from living and working in Lambourn, she also has a bloodstock business back at her family home in Herefordshire where she pinhooks both flat and national hunt foals.

 Having previously ridden for Ed for a number of years, George re-joined the team in the summer of 2020 and assists Ed with race planning, entries and jockey bookings.